Nothing is better than a hot bowl of soup on a chilly night.

 The first time winging it on a major trip

 My husband just wanted to “go”.
-If you know me well, you know that’s completely against my nature.
 Most of the time I like to plan and map and be prepared.
 I can’t say I’m a fan of “winging it” but I did it, and that’s all that counts.

 The first time going through a toll booth that cost more than a quarter